 Regional hospital computer networks in Australia were shut down on September 30th due to a hospital ransomware attack – impacting hospitals belonging to the Gippsland Health Alliance and to the South West Alliance of Rural Health.
 The cyber incident blocked access to several systems and led to the shutdown of some of the patient records, booking and management systems, causing disruptions primarily to outpatient care.

 The next day, a separate attack in the U.S. hit the DCH Health System, a regional hospital and medical complex in Alabama – leaving three satellite hospitals turning away all but the most critical new patients.
 Estimates are that DCH paid between $400,000 and $700,000 in ransom – because it would have taken months to rebuild the hospital’s data systems.
-In response to these incidents, the U.S. Senate approved new legislation authorizing the Department of Homeland Security to developIR teams to help organizations battle ransomware attacks.
+In response to these incidents, the U.S. Senate approved new legislation authorizing the Department of Homeland Security to developIR teams to help organizations battle these cyber security threats.

 Where does this most recent outbreak of hospital ransomware attacks leave us?
 Or more to the point: How do you ensure that your organization is protected when a new attack hits?